Cornelis Hofstede de Groot: Catalogue Raisonné

-He began the painstaking work of updating John Smith's catalogue raisonné in 1907 in German, but took on the translator Edward G. Hawke almost immediately to ensure publication in English.
+His most notable work is his lengthy 10-part Beschreibendes kritisches Verzeichnis der Werke der hervorragendsten Holländischen Mahler des XVII.
+Jahrhunderts (1907-28), also known as an update to John Smith's catalogue raisonné (9 vols.; 1829-42, London).
+He began this painstaking work in 1907 in German, but almost immediately took on the translator Edward G. Hawke to ensure publication in English.
 Unfortunately, Hofstede de Groot died before the translation of all volumes could be completed.
 The publications were (German date, followed in parentheses by the English date):